 The Bartender’s Detox Plan

-Professional Nutritionist and Author of ‘The Detox Bible’ Rob Hobson shares his top tips for rebooting your system after a busy festive season behind the bar reenergising you for 2016.
+Professional Nutritionist and Author of ‘The Detox Bible’ Rob Hobson shares his top tips for rebooting your system after a busy festive season behind the bar reenergising you.

 Over the Christmas period it was all about maximising energy levels, fighting fatigue and keeping your immune system in tip-top shape to help you maintain a good level of health whilst working behind the bar.
 As we enter the New Year and the pace has slowed down, you have the opportunity to focus on rebooting your health and giving your body the perfect chance to rejuvenate, helping you to regain a renewed sense of vitality.